Listed below are the public use areas in Johnson County that are maintained by the Conservation Board. Click on an area to see more information.

 - Pechman Creek Delta

 A 380-acre property in southern Johnson County along the floodplain of the Iowa River.
 Water is abundant throughout the property.
 The Iowa River borders the property for 2.4 miles, and three tributaries, Pechman Creek, Otter Creek, and a small unnamed creek meander through the property before joining and draining into the Iowa River.
 Old oxbows found in the vast riparian forest on-site serve as ephemeral wetlands.
+This property is open to all hunting and trapping.
+Hunters are required to use non-toxic shot and solid projectiles while hunting on this property.

 - River Junction Access